arcadiapage/arcadiapage.github.io/_posts/2025-10-17-dragons-and-creative-flow-secrets.md

 There was this woman who transformed into a dragon.
 The moment she transformed, I felt like I was her—like I had transformed too.
 But afterwards she became a creature that was totally separate from me, and I was just watching her.

-She was fearsome with a dragon body, a long tail and human woman face.
+She was fearsome with a dragon body, a long tail, and human woman face.
 One half of her body was green and the other half was black.
 She let out a scream and a roar before disappearing in a blink.
 The dream ended with her disappearance.

 It felt like she was crushed out of existence.
 Just gone.
 And I couldn't help feeling a little bit sad as I awoke.
 Maybe all she needed was a little more love?